Overview

 Click an item to make your selection and the ID field will be filled in appropriately.

-Note: the parent menu item’s term must be valid within the selected Dynamic Terms arguments for this to work. (e.g. If your Dynamic Terms item is displaying Categories, then the parent item must be a Category item).
+Note: the parent menu item’s term must be compatible with the selected Dynamic Terms arguments for this to work. (e.g. If your Dynamic Terms item is displaying Categories, then the parent item must be a Category item).

 To clear your selection, click the icon to the right of the selection box.